 Digital Literacy for Instructional Practices Seminar

-- Connect technical skills to intellectual practices;
+- Connect technical skills to intellectual practices and standards;

 - Create a community of practice.

 During the seminar’s workshops, participants will delve into effective teaching practices for digital skills and, review a range of digital literacy standards, data literacies, and open practices.
 Through the seminar’s reflective communities of practice, participants gain a broader understanding of digital literacy as an intrinsic element of higher education.
 Upon completion of the seminar, participants will have a learning design plan for their courses or instructional activities that is aligned with a digital literacy standard and assessment framework.